UOA-PARC-SKA/radiotelescopescheduling/README.md

 9) Add GUROBI library
     1) Download and install GUROBI Optimizer, set the license.
     2) Add `gurobi_root/win64/lib` and `gurobi_root/win64/bin` as project library
+10) Download Docker Engine ≥ 28.0.4
-10) The program can be started by running the SchedulingMain main function.
+11) The program can be started by running the SchedulingMain main function.

 ## The configurations of each ongoing test
 ### Reschedule step test
-This test must be curried by `MultiTelescopesMTSPPolicy` policy with `tsp` preoptimization policy.
+This test must be carried out by the `MultiTelescopesMTSPPolicy` policy with `tsp` preoptimization policy.
 Change the `used_neighbour_num` in config file to set the number of neighbours that preoptimization policy return.
 Set the `reschedule_everytime` to true for the case of single reschedule step, which means recalculate the schedule list after each observation is done.
 Set the `reschedule_everytime` to false for the case of multiple reschedule step and use `reschedule_freq` to set how many observations will take after a reschedule.
 Use `teles_num` set the number of telescopes.
-### Affect of neighbour number
+### Effect of neighbour number
 Firstly fix the `reschedule_freq` (if not use `MultiTelescopesMTSPPolicy` policy, please set the `reschedule_everytime` to true).
 Use `teles_num` set the number of telescopes.
 Change the `used_neighbour_num` to set the number of neighbours.